Bertie’s Trinidad Pelau (recipe)

 This post was originally published on September 17, 2008.
-It has been updated twice since then.
+It has been updated once since then.

 My father’s pelau is (not surprisingly) my favourite and has been a staple over the long Carnival weekend in my family, for as long as I can remember.